joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 }
 ```

-Simple enough!
 We're using a `DocumentDbRepository`, but otherwise everything is as you'd expect it if you've ever used Spring Data.
 Using it is straightforward from this point.
 We'll use exercise some of the usual behavior in the repository definition in an event listener.

 ```java
 package com.example.bootifulazure;